federicobetti99/NISDE_Project/README.md

 # Parameter Inference for SDEs

 This repository contains the theoretical and numerical experiments to infer the drift and diffusion coefficient from discrete-time samples of the Uhlenbeck stochastic process.

+## Report
-The report in pdf format can be found in the main folder, while for implementation aspects please refer to the dedicated folder.
+The report in pdf format can be found in the main folder